conan-io/conan-io.github.io/_posts/2024-03-20-Introducing-new-conan-visual-studio-extension.markdown

     <img  src="{{ site.baseurl }}/assets/post_images/2024-03-22/select-libraries.png" style="display: block; margin-left: auto; margin-right: auto;" alt="Add libcurl requirement"/>
 </p>

-Repeat the same step for the [stb](https://conan.io/center/recipes/stb) and [fmt](https://conan.io/center/recipes/fmt) libraries.
+Repeat the same steps for the [stb](https://conan.io/center/recipes/stb) and [fmt](https://conan.io/center/recipes/fmt) libraries.

-### Adding the code
+### Adding the Code

 Now we are ready to add the code for our ASCII art generator.
 We will not delve into the specific details of the code, as it is beyond the scope of this tutorial.
 However, all the source code for this example is available in the [Conan 2.0 examples repo](https://github.com/conan-io/examples2/tree/main/examples/libraries/libcurl/ascii_art_color):

-Open the *main.cpp* file that CLion generated and replace the example code with the code below (you can also copy it from the [repository](https://github.com/conan-io/examples2/tree/main/examples/libraries/libcurl/ascii_art_color/asciiartgen.cpp)):
+Open the *Image2ASCII.cpp* file that Visual Studio generated and replace the example code with the code below (you can also copy it from the [repository](https://github.com/conan-io/examples2/tree/main/examples/libraries/libcurl/ascii_art_color/asciiartgen.cpp)):

 ```cpp
 #include <iostream>